-CS 180 - Foundations of Computer Science I 3 hours
+CS 180 - Foundations of Computer Science I

 An introduction to Computer Science and programming.
 Discussion of the algorithmic approach to problem solving and the use of a high-level language to design and implement problem solution.
+Includes a one-hour lab.